danielabar/meblog/src/markdown/active_storage_form_errors.md

 * **Direct Upload Request:** The first request (`/rails/active_storage/direct_uploads`) is made from the client-side JavaScript to the Rails server to initiate the upload.
 This request contains metadata about the file (like its name, content type, checksum, etc.).
 The Rails server then responds with an upload URL and a `signed_id` to track the file.
 *  **File Upload to Storage:** The second request (`/rails/active_storage/disk/...`) is a PUT request that uploads the file (e.g., `receipt-1.pdf`) to the storage service, using the URL provided in the first request.
 The client sends the file's binary data in the body of this request.
 * **Form Submission:** The third request is a regular form submission to create the `ExpenseReport` (e.g., `POST /expense_reports`).

+Even though the form submission failed with a status of 422 due to the validation error, the file upload requests were able to proceed independently of the form submission.

 Recall earlier when walking through the [Happy Path](../active_storage_form_errors#happy-path), we learned that three things need to be true for an attachment to be successfully saved: